-- 9. The HTA's remit does not extend to Scotland, and therefore the HTA's Codes of Practice do not apply to establishments in Scotland. - A separate piece of legislation, the Human Tissue (Scotland) Act 2006 (HT (Scotland) Act), applies to Scotland.
-The HTA's remit in Scotland is described in a letter titled Human Tissue (Scotland) Act 2006: A guide to its implications for NHS Scotland, which the Scottish Health Department letter issued on 20 July 20063. - 11.
-The HTA assesses applications for living organ donation and donation of bone marrow and PBSCs on behalf of Scottish Ministers who delegated this responsibility to the HTA.
-The law in Scotland is significantly different from that in the rest of the UK, so this code does not apply in Scotland.
-Guidance for practitioners in Scotland is available here.
+- 9. The HTA's remit does not extend to Scotland, and therefore the HTA's Codes of Practice do not apply to establishments in Scotland. - 10.
+The Human Tissue (Scotland) Act 2006 (HT (Scotland) Act) and the Human Tissue (Authorisation) (Scotland) Act 2019 apply in Scotland. - 11.
+The HTA assesses applications for living organ donation and donation of regenerative tissue on behalf of Scottish Ministers who delegated this responsibility to the HTA.
+The law in Scotland is significantly different from that in the rest of the UK, so this Code does not apply in Scotland.